-He spread it around the cemetery and many people therefore considered it to be holy ground.
+He spread it around the cemetery and many people then considered it to be holy ground.

-In the 14th Century, when the Black Death was sweeping through Europe, many people wanted to be buried in that cemetery.
+In the 14th Century, when the Black Death ravaged Europe, many people wanted to be buried in that cemetery.

 So many people went there to die that around the year 1400 the area needed to be expanded.